dbierer/php-class-notes/php-iii-sep-2024.md

 * Lab: Existing Extension

 ## TODO
+* Q: Is the link to Jenkins/Alpine correct?
+* A:

 * Q: Do you have a good reference to IP subnets / subnet masks?
 * A: Good article on the subject here:
   * https://www.freecodecamp.org/news/subnet-cheat-sheet-24-subnet-mask-30-26-27-29-and-other-ip-address-cidr-network-references/